sygnaltech/webflow-util/docs/webflow-forms/webhook/index.md

 Because each webhook provider responds differently, we have several "handlers" for each situation;

-- The Zapier handler looks for "success" in the response, and displays the success message if it is present.
+- The **Zapier** handler looks for "success" in the response, and displays the success message if it is present.
 However it's important to note that Zapier's success response only indicates that the data was received successfully.
 It does not indicate that the Zap ran successfully.

-- The Success handler always displays the success message.
+- The **Other** handler always displays the success message.
 It's most useful for unknown webhookd providers, and in situations where success/failure aren't that important, you just need to indicate to the user that their work is done.
 Use it for simple and less essential form submissions, like newsletter enrollments.

-- The Make/Integromat handler can handle specific responses and display error messages.
+- The **Make** (Integromat) handler can handle specific responses and display error messages.
 It is currently under development, and will be available here soon.